 We calculated baseline RADAR scores on all pathological variants from HGMD (version 2015) and compared then with variant scores from 1,000 Genomes variants as a background.
 As expected, the HGMD variants scored significantly higher than somatic mutations (Supplementary Fig. S10).
 For example, the mean RADAR score for HGMD variants is 0.589, while it is only 0.025 for 1,000 genomes variants (P value <2.2×10-16 for one sided Wilcoxon test).
 We further compared the baseline RADAR scores of HGMD and 1,000 genomes variants within the RBP regulome to remove potential bias since HGMD variants may be more likely to be within or nearby to exons.
 We still observed significantly higher baseline RADAR score in the HGMD ones (1.871 vs. 1.337, P value <2.2×10-16 for one sided Wilcoxon test, Supplementary Fig. S10).

 We further compared RADAR scores of HGMD variants with other methods.
 In total, 720 HGMD variants were explained by our methods but could not be highlighted by other methods (see details in methods, Supplementary Table S9).
 Many of these variants are located nearby the splice junctions.
 An example is shown in Fig. 5.
 This variant is located 4 base pairs away from splice junction in BRCA1. eCLIP experiments showed strong binding evidence in 5 RBPs (Fig. 5).
 Specifically, the T to C mutation strongly disrupts the binding motif of PRPF8, increasing the possibility of splicing alteration effects.
-Our finding is not highlighted in previous methods for variant prioritization, such as FunSeq and CADD.
+Our finding is not highlighted in previous methods for variant prioritization, such as FunSeq, CADD, and FATHMM-MKL.

 Applying RADAR baseline score to somatic variants in cancer